coracle-social/coracle/ROADMAP.md

 # UI/Features

+- [ ] Use real links so cmd+click or right click work
 - [ ] Allow sharing of lists/following other people's lists
 - [ ] Add suggestion list for topics on compose
 - [ ] Badges link to https://badges.page/p/97c70a44366a6535c145b333f973ea86dfdc2d7a99da618c40c64705ad98e322